harness/developer-hub/release-notes/early-access.md

   This functionality is behind a feature flag: `CDP_USE_K8S_DECLARATIVE_ROLLBACK_NG`.

-  Kubernetes manifests are applied by Harness using `kubectl apply` which is a declarative way of creating Kubernetes objects.
-But when rolling back, we were performing `kubectl rollout undo workloadType/workloadName --to-revision=<REVISION_NUMBER>`.
-That is an imperative way of rolling back.
+  Harness applies Kubernetes manifest  using `kubectl apply`, which is a declarative way of creating Kubernetes objects.
+But when rolling back, we perform `kubectl rollout undo workloadType/workloadName --to-revision=<REVISION_NUMBER>`, which is an imperative way of rolling back.
 Using imperative and declarative commands together is not recommended and can cause issues.

-  A common issue our customers faced was when the workload spec isn't updated properly when `rollout undo` is performed.
-Subsequent deployments then refer to an invalid spec of the workload and can cause Kubernetes issues like [kubectl rollout undo should warn about undefined behaviour with kubectl apply](https://github.com/kubernetes/kubernetes/issues/94698).
+ In some instances, the workload spec was not updated properly when `rollout undo` was performed.
+Subsequent deployments then refered to an invalid spec of the workload and caused Kubernetes issues like [kubectl rollout undo should warn about undefined behaviour with kubectl apply](https://github.com/kubernetes/kubernetes/issues/94698).

   **What is the fix?**

   We had to redesign our release history to store all rendered manifests in secrets, just like Helm does.
 While rolling back, we are now reapplying the last successful release's manifests.
 This solves this issue.

   **What is the impact on customers?**
-    - Enabling declarative rollback disables versioning (even if the **Skip Versioning** checkbox is left unchecked), since versioning was introduced during with the imperative rollback design.
+    - Enabling declarative rollback disables versioning (even if the **Skip Versioning** checkbox is left unchecked), since versioning was introduced with the imperative rollback design.
 However, versioning is not needed anymore with declarative rollback.
-    - The delegate's service account needs the permission to create/update/read secrets in the defined infrastructure namespace.
+    - The delegate's service account needs the permission to create, update, and read secrets in the defined infrastructure namespace.
 Typically, customers' delegates already have these permissions, but if cluster roles are strictly scoped, this could cause failures.
 For information on cluster roles for the delegate, go to [Install Harness Delegate on Kubernetes](https://developer.harness.io/docs/platform/delegates/delegate-install-kubernetes/install-harness-delegate-on-kubernetes/).

 ## December 13, 2022